-Baked cauliflower casserole with bacon makes for a simple yet elegant side dish to serve alongside a roast, with your favorite chicken recipe, at a brunch or as a holiday side dish.
+Cheesy cauliflower casserole with bacon makes for a simple yet elegant side dish to serve alongside a roast, with your favorite chicken recipe, at a brunch, or as a holiday side dish.
 With only 5 ingredients, you'll have this loaded cauliflower casserole on the table in 35 minutes from start to finish!
 It's a Whole Lotta Yum!

 Oddly enough, this baked cauliflower dish was created on Easter.

 Yes, I said "on."

 In the kitchen, I stood, with guests in my home no less, determined to create a low-carb, gluten-free version of a scalloped potato.

 I quickly drew on a keto Brussels sprouts casserole recipe and set out to create a baked cauliflower casserole that had all of the elements of a fantastic gratin potato, but also the healthy elements I wanted to adapt to.